Mazda CX-7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Mazda CX-7 are $1,044 a year including full coverage.
-Comprehensive costs approximately $176, collision insurance costs $236, and liability insurance costs $474.
-Liability-only insurance costs as little as $522 a year, and high-risk driver insurance costs around $2,246.
-Teens cost the most to insure at up to $4,174 a year.
+Average insurance rates for a Mazda CX-7 are $1,044 a year for full coverage.
+Comprehensive insurance costs an estimated $176, collision costs $236, and liability coverage costs $474.
+Buying just liability costs as little as $522 a year, with insurance for high-risk drivers costing $2,246 or more.
+Teenage drivers receive the highest rates at $4,174 a year or more.

 Average premium for full coverage: $1,044

-Full coverage includes $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for all CX-7 models.
+Estimates include $500 deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all states and for all CX-7 models.

 Use the form below to get customized rates for your location.